Our Mongolia Mountain Bike Tours

 If you are bringing your own bike, talk to us about your arrival and departure dates to ensure that if you choose a trip with domestic flights, we have time to transfer your bike by road to and from Ulaanbaatar.

-Each trip is different based on whether it is one of our signature trips or a private trip tailor made to your requirements.
-As an example, for some of our trips we choose a mix of biking trails and route options so you get to experience a diversity of landscapes.
-In this case, we bring you by Furgon 4×4 Russian van (with bikes loaded onto roof top racks) to the different locations.
-Either way, use the following information as a guide and don’t hesitate to get in touch for more specific details.
+Each trip is different based on whether it is one of our set-date small group trips or a private trip tailor made to your requirements.
+Use the following information as a guide and don’t hesitate to get in touch for more specific details.

-All biking days are optional.
-Go the whole distance or you can hop in the van whether that’s for only an hour or for the whole day.
+- All biking days are optional.
+You can go the whole distance or you can hop in the van whether that’s for only an hour or for the whole day.

-While there are no ‘technical’ mountain biking sections experience in riding dirt trails will be an advantage.
-Also, there may at times be climbs.
+- While there are no ‘technical’ mountain biking sections experience in riding dirt trails will be an advantage.

-The terrain is variable but for the most part, the terrain can be described as undulating with (as mentioned) one or two climbs sometimes (depending on the route).
+- The terrain is variable but for the most part, the terrain can be described as undulating with climbs sometimes (depending on the route).

-Most biking days are on hard-packed dirt surfaces, grass, gravel trails and sometimes animal tracks.
+- Most biking days are on hard-packed dirt surfaces, grass, sand and gravel trails and sometimes animal tracks.
 There are times that there are no visible tracks at all, biking across the steppe.

-There’s no biking on asphalt / main roads – it’s all classed as off road.
-While most trails are generally smooth, some passes have loose gravel and sandy patches with some rocky descents.
-Also, if the route is in a mountain forest steppe region then expect to be dealing with tree routes.
+- There’s no biking on asphalt / main roads – it’s all classed as off road.
+While some trails are generally smooth, some have loose gravel and sandy patches with some rocky descents.
+Also, if the route is in a mountain forest steppe region then expect to be dealing with tree roots.

 There will be wild camping in some of the more remote areas – it’s entirely appropriate in a country of herders and we believe that camping allows you to experience the wonderful remoteness of Mongolia.
-There are also ger homestays alongside local families – by using local family ger accommodation, it provides you with a more genuine experience.
+There are also ger homestays alongside local families that we work in long-term local community partnership with – by using local family ger accommodation, it provides you with a more genuine experience.
 We don’t use the typical generic tourist ger camps.

 - Sleeping tents are VANGO Hurricane or Nemesis.
 Solo travellers get their own tent.